A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Crystalline representations and prismatic F -crystals

 \section{Crystalline representations and prismatic \texorpdfstring{$F$}{F}-crystals}

 In this section, we reprove the theorem of Bhatt and Scholze on the equivalence of prismatic $F$-crystal and lattices in crystalline representations of $G_K$ and complete the proof of Theorem \ref{Thm-1}.
-We start to discuss some general facts on the absolute prismatic site (which allows general base rings).
+We start with some general facts on the absolute prismatic site (which allows general base rings).